 The mansion itself was huge – it had 60 rooms.
 It was about 246 feet (75 meters) overall, with a single row of rooms in the middle and broad verandahs on each side.
 Every room was open to the air and sun.
 The walls, floors, roofs, stairways, partitions and columns were all constructed of concrete reinforced with twisted steel rods, and the only features built of wood were the door frames, doors, windows, sashes and jalousies.
 The exterior columns were cast on site.
 The interior columns were cast in Boston using coral rock sent from Jamaica and apparently resembled Sienna marble.
 The house had a steam-powered electric generator in the basement and electric lights (very modern; remember, this is 1905!).
 The mansion had running water and an indoor swimming pool on the lower level that measured 8 feet by 10 feet and 5 feet deep and was filled with sea water pumped in from a windmill-type of contraption located on the estate directly in front of the mansion.

-Mr. Mitchell had the first automobile in Jamaica, brought over by ship (a huge Rolls-Royce touring car).
+Mr. Mitchell had the second automobile in Jamaica, brought over by ship (a huge Rolls-Royce touring car).
+According the The Gleaner, the first motorcar on the Island was owned by Lorenzo Dow Baker.)
 The Mitchells also had many exotic pets including peacocks and monkeys, the latter being brought to Jamaica by their son-in-law, Hiram Bingham III, an explorer who was married to their daughter, Alfreda.
 (He is credited with rediscovering the ruins of Machu Picchu in Peru in 1911.)
-The animals were allowed to roam free on tiny Woods Island offshore, which was later renamed Monkey Island (and is also known as Pelew Island).
+The animals were allowed to roam free on tiny Wood Island offshore, which is sometimes called Monkey Island.
 Apparently the water in between is very shallow and there was once a stone causeway joining the island to the mainland.

 As for Legend #4, the mansion looks white in the old period photo, but I don’t see white flowers or white birds.
 White horses - who knows?
 And the white monkeys?
 Hiram Bingham III spent a lot of time exploring in South America so maybe he brought his in-laws some white-headed Capuchins for their menagerie?
 This legend seems a bit dramatic to me, but I imagine we’ll never know for sure!